 What Is Customer Centricity?

-It is a company-wide philosophy that demands one thing above all else: that the customer is kept at the heart of every decision made within the business.
+It is a company-wide philosophy that demands one thing above all else.
+The customer must be kept at the heart of every decision made within the business.

 Relevant